 A property tax deferral is a useful tool available to qualifying Texans that can be used to defer or delay when they have to pay their property taxes to the government.
-But there are circumstances in which those who once qualified will no longer be able to defer their taxes.
+But there are circumstances in which taxpayers those who once qualified will no longer be able to defer their taxes.
 Here we look into what a tax deferral is, who can get one, and what happens when you no longer qualify for a deferral.
 We will also discuss what you can do when the deferred tax and accrued interest are due for payment.

 According to the Texas Tax Code, homeowners with a disability, disabled veterans, or those over 65 years of age who have a tax imposed against a property they own and occupy as a residence homestead can qualify for a deferral.
+To verify their eligibility, a disabled person must provide an Affidavit of Disability from the Social Security Administration and/or a Physicians Statement verifying the specifics of their disability.

 There are different circumstances in which you will no longer qualify for a deferral:

 Because you have been deferring your property taxes, potentially for years, you or your estate can end up with a tax bill of thousands of dollars.
-If you no longer qualify due to your home’s sale, you may be able to pay the taxes with the proceeds of the sale.
+However, if you no longer qualify due to your home’s sale, you may be able to pay the taxes with the proceeds of the sale.
 In such a case, it is important you have a valid will that is probated so your heirs don’t have fractured ownership of your home, preventing borrowing against it or selling it.

 But if you find yourself unable to pay the outstanding taxes, utilizing a property tax loan can help you get this debt under control and save you thousands in interest and penalties.
 Property tax loans provide the following benefits to homeowners: